-Luther Heggs aspires to being a reporter for his small town newspaper, the Rachel Courier Express.
-He gets his big break when the editor asks him to spend the night at the Simmons mansion ...
+Luther Heggs aspires to be a reporter for his small town newspaper, the Rachel Courier Express.
+He gets his big break when the editor asks him to spend the night at the Simmons mansion that...

 See full summary »

 Don Knotts is Roy Fleming, a small town kiddie-ride operator who is deathly afraid of heights.
 After learning that his father has signed him up for the space program, Roy reluctantly heads ...
 See full summary »